Gina Riley

 Grants

-• Recipient of a New York State Developmental Disability Planning Council Grant to develop and pilot Supported Decision Making models for individuals with intellectual and developmental disabilities.
-(1.4 million dollars over 5 years)
+• Recipient (along with Kristin Booth Glen, Michael Stiller, Michelle Ballan, and John Brown) of a New York State Developmental Disability Planning Council Grant to develop and pilot Supported Decision Making models for individuals with intellectual and developmental disabilities.
+(1.4 million dollars over 5 years, 2015 – 2021, extension 2021 – 2022, renewed 2022 – 2025).
+Became a legal alternative to guardianship in New York State in July of 2022.

-• New York Community Trust Grant – 2019 Training Adolescent Special Education Students in Supported Decision Making Facilitation ($5,000)
+• New York Community Trust Grant (with Hon.
+Kristin Booth Glen) (2019) Training Adolescent Special Education Students in Supported Decision Making Facilitation. ($5,000)